|

 would follow within four years, mostly published by Calvert, who was printer to

+the Levellers and, a few years later, to the Quakers.
 The Mysterie of God was an extraordinary literary debut.
 It is probably the

 first theological work in the English language to argue what became known as the